-Issues for consideration Inclusive classes Special classes Expectations in Expectations should be Alternative expectations learning emphasised to all pupils, but, should be set for a pupil for the case of pupils with with special needs special needs, alternative expectations should be set The way of getting The regular pupil should refer The feedback from the learning feedback back to what he or she was special need pupil should be taught using a given method, changed in line with his or but, for the case of pupils her abilities with special needs, a way of referring to feedback should be changed in line with his or her abilities Competency selection The pupil should learn what The subject content should is instructed, but, for the case be changed depending on of a pupil with special needs, the abilities of the pupil with the subject content should be special needs changed depending on his or her abilities Language Simple language should be Proper instruction should be used for the normal pupil, and used depending on the type appropriate instruction should and the ability of pupil with be used depending on the need special needs (for example and ability of the pupil with the use of sign language special needs (for example, for pupils with hearing using sign language for pupils impairment) with hearing impairment)
+Issues for consideration Inclusive classes Special classes Expectations in Expectations should be Alternative expectations learning emphasised to all pupils, but, should be set for a pupil for the case of pupils with with special needs. special needs, alternative expectations should be set.
+The way of getting The regular pupil should refer The feedback from the learning feedback back to what he/she was taught special need pupil should be using a given method, but, for changed in line with his/her the case of pupils with special abilities. needs, a way of referring to feedback should be changed in line with his/her abilities.
+Competencies The pupil should learn as he/ The subject content should selection she was instructed, but, for the be changed depending on case of a pupil with special the abilities of the pupil with needs, the subject content special needs. should be changed depending on his/her abilities.
+Language Simple language should be Proper instruction should used for the normal pupil, and be used depending on the appropriate instruction should type and the ability of pupil be used depending on the need with special needs pupil and ability of the pupil with (for example the use of sign special needs (for example, language for pupils with using sign language for pupils hearing impairment). with hearing impairment).

-Issues for consideration Inclusive classes Special classes Classroom seating The classroom seating plan for The classroom seating plan plan regular pupils should allow for the pupil with special learning to take place without needs should consider the obstacle whereby the plan for kind of devices one needs the special need pupils should and his or her abilities to consider the kind of disabilities learn they have in learning Safety Safety of each pupil, especially The safety of each those with albinism, should be pupil should be ensured ensured depending on the kind of special need one has
+Issues for consideration Inclusive classes Special classes Classroom seating The classroom seating plan for The classroom seating plan plan regular pupils should allow for the pupil with special learning to take place without needs should consider the obstacles, whereby the plan for kind of device one needs the special need pupils should and his/her abilities to learn. consider the kind of disabilities he/ she has in learning.
+Safety Safety of each pupil, especially The safety of each those with albinism, should be pupil should be ensured ensured. depending on the kind of special need one has.

-11.3 Extra-curricular Activities
+11.3 Extra-curricular activities

 Extra-curricular activities aim at improving what the pupil has to learn in class.
-They allow the pupil to interact with other pupils in different environments and reinforce what he or she has learnt in the class.
-Participating in subject clubs, games and sports, economic, cultural and counseling activities, for example, gives pupils an in-depth knowledge about the things they have learnt.
+They allow the pupil to interact with other pupils in different environments and reinforce what he/she has learn in the class.
+Participating in subject clubs, games and sports, economic, cultural and counseling activities, for example, gives pupils an in-depth knowledge about the things they have learn.
 The following is a description of extra-curricular activities.